What is triggering immune reactions in people with MS?

 Summary

 Multiple sclerosis (MS) is a condition where a person’s immune system attacks the brain and spinal cord.
-Robust evidence shows that a specific type of immune cell, known as B cells, are important to cause attacks of MS. B cells tend to respond to specific targets like viruses or bacteria to cause immune responses, but can also react to our own body, resulting in autoimmune disease.
+Robust evidence shows that B cells, a type of immune cell, are important to cause attacks of MS. B cells produce immune responses to specific targets like viruses or bacteria but can also react to our own body, resulting in autoimmune disease.

-One infection that is known to be important for the development of MS is Epstein-Barr Virus (EBV), which can cause glandular fever.
 B cells can have several essential functions, including producing antibodies.
-Antibodies are small proteins that recognise and bind to specific targets to direct other immune cells in how to respond to infections.
+Antibodies are small proteins that recognise and bind to specific targets, to direct other immune cells how to respond to infections.

-This project involves using laboratory-made proteins that mimic natural antibodies, to identify and study the targets for B cells, including parts of EBV.
-Identifying the specific targets recognised by B cells in MS may help to diagnose the disease, identify those at higher risk of MS, and develop targeted therapies to be used in future.
+The Epstein-Barr virus (EBV), which can cause glandular fever, is important for the development of MS. This project uses laboratory-made proteins that mimic natural antibodies (recombinant antibodies) to identify and study the targets for B cells, including parts of EBV.
+Identifying the targets recognised by B cells in MS may help to diagnose the disease, identify people at higher risk of MS, and develop targeted therapies to be used in future.

 lead investigator